usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 43d %}
 {% asset design-standards/fig_43d.gif alt="" %}
 {% figcaption %}
-<strong>International Symbol of Access for Hearing Loss.</strong> The diagram illustrates the International Symbol of Access for Hearing Loss, the profile of an ear with a wide diagonal line running from the bottom left to the top right.
-The symbol contrast shall be light on dark or dark on light.
+<p><strong>International Symbol of Access for Hearing Loss.</strong> The diagram illustrates the International Symbol of Access for Hearing Loss, the profile of an ear with a wide diagonal line running from the bottom left to the top right.
+The symbol contrast shall be light on dark or dark on light.</p>
 {% endfigcaption %}
 {% endfigure %}